fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     How to extract a value from one of the fields of the corresponding ADT?
   * What is recursive data structure?
 Can you give some examples?
 * Immutable data:
+  * What is an immutability concept?
+  * How does it differ from mutability?
+  * Can you list the pros and cons of both concepts?
-  * What is immutable data?
+  * What concept is using in Haskell?
   * What to do, if you need to update the data structure?
-    How to do it, if all the data in Haskell is immutable.
-Give examples for the record and the list.
+How to do it, if all the data in Haskell is immutable. -> Is there any way to update the data structure in Haskell?
+  * Can you give some examples for the record and the list?
 * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
 * Polymorphic types:
   * What are polymorphic types and polymorphic functions?